iTusharyadav/minify/README.md

-## 🏹 How It Works — Ready Your Sword!
+## :crossed_swords: How It Works — Ready Your Sword!

 Each project resides in its own folder, and each folder contains a `README.md` file with all the essential details: